Introduction

 Importance of effectiveness and efficiency in business

-We have understood that effectiveness is achieved by improving the quality of existing business processes.
+Effectiveness is achieved by improving the quality of existing business processes.
 In contrast, efficiency is achieved by reducing the waste of time, money, and resources in a business process.

 Effectiveness is a quality metric, while efficiency is a productivity metric.
 Thus, to improve effectiveness, you need to take a strategic approach, while to improve efficiency, you need to focus on a statistical approach.